-The Code of Regulations consists of fourteen Articles and The Articles of Incorporation.
+The Code of Regulations consists of Thirteen Articles and The Articles of Incorporation.
 It also contains a Statement of Ideals, Objectives, and a Mission Statement.
-The Code of Regulations was last amended on April 14, 2012.
+The Code of Regulations was last amended on July 13th, 2021.
 If you wish to see the complete Code of Regulations you may click on the links at the bottom of this page, mouseover and click on the directory to the right, or contact the Cooperative.

 1. That the Cooperative exists primarily to serve its consumers.
 The services provided by the Cooperative are essential to the people of our area, to our state, to the building of our Nation.

 2. That the benefits for all groups, consumers, member-owners, employees and the public must be in balance and the product of a well-run enterprise.

 3. That it is all important that the Cooperative furnish the best electric service that it can provide, a service high in value and steadily improving, at a price to the user that will always be as reasonable as possible and at the same time keep the Cooperative financially stable.

 4. That the success of the Cooperative depends on the people it employs to provide this essential service.
 To provide this service the Cooperative must attract and keep capable employees.
 They must be adequately paid and have an opportunity to advance within their demonstrated capacities and the Cooperative must continually develop first-rate leaders for the future.

 5. That the Cooperative must do all things essential to good management; provide dependable service, develop a stable financial structure, develop a sound organization, and train leaders on a long-range basis.

 6. That the opportunities in the enterprise carry with them both economic and social responsibilities.